 Human needs are trickier when it comes to roofing.
 Keeping morale up is the key to a quality roof.
 Men (or women) who are miserable on the job, or are working in unsafe conditions, are more likely to cut corners to go home sooner.
 If tools are not working properly because of the cold, that’s when it becomes a question of doing the job when the weather warms up a bit.

 Shoveling and ice-breaking on a roof is hard, dangerous work.
 Any roofing company would take precautions and ultimately say no to a job that needed to wait for warmer weather.
 Rain or snow would make the job unsafe and even scary, as it’s hard to keep footing on a slippery roof.

 Additionally, there is a need for agility and the use of one’s hands and fingers to install a roof correctly.
 Roofers can only wear thin gloves, and for this reason, it gets to be uncomfortable and even impossible to do the work in temperatures at or below freezing.

 Having a new roof installed in the winter can be done.
 Although tools and materials do have sub-optimal performance, the right crew can do it in weather that is above freezing and not snowing or raining.

 If you do need a roof replacement in the winter, it’s always good to ask.
 You will probably find a roofer who is willing to work with you to make it happen.
 As always, we would be honored to answer your questions.
-Please call today.
+Call today.